 Example:

-The following C++ function generates a circulant matrix from a given array:
+The subsequent C++ function creates a circulant matrix based on a provided array:

 // Function to generate a circulant matrix